ejauch/markdown2canvas/README.md

 # Why I wrote/maintain this library

 The particular problem this library solves is that of putting Canvas content under version control, and also using Markdown for that content.
 Canvas pages are not well-suited to version control *per se*, because they live on the LMS.
-I wanted local files, with repos I can share with other designers and instrutors.
+I wanted local files, with repos I can share with other designers and instructors.

 A secondary problem this library solves is that of images.
 Images on Canvas are bare, and it's easy to end up with duplicate versions, as well as not have alt text.
 By using markdown/html under version control, I can write my alt text directly into page source, instead of using the crappy click-heavy interface on Canvas.